1941-1942 Season with

 A-Plenty

-Wingy Manone (Trumpet)
+Wingy Manone (trumpet)

 Les Filles De Cadiz

-(The Three Young Fillies)
+(The Three Young Fillies) Mary Martin

 *The Song